MIOBOMB/MIOBOMB/README.md

 # My Projects & Tools

 ## newHelper.js
-A custom lightweight frontend toolkit created by me and used by Object Hub.
+A custom lightweight frontend toolkit created by me and used by Object Hub
 - 5.5 KB minified + gzipped
 - Zero development and production dependencies
 - Works without bundlers